Achnacriche Bed and Breakfast

 We offer a full Scottish breakfast (or something lighter if preferred) and cater for any dietary preferences you may have.
-We invite you to enjoy a delicious [three-course] evening meal (£25), which use many locally sourced ingredients, including Drimnin Estate wild venison, and we can provide packed lunches (£7.50).
+We invite you to enjoy a delicious [three-course] evening meal (£30), which use many locally sourced ingredients.
+Pre-booked picnic lunches also available (£7.50).
 Due to our rural location we would ask that you book evening meal, picnic lunches and other dietary requirements at the time of booking please.
 Relax in the private guest sitting room with its log burning stove, large screen television, books and maps about this wonderful part of Scotland.
 In the not too distant future we hope to offer you a drink from the bar or a wee dram of whisky distilled here on the Estate.
 Alternatively try one of the fine restaurants in Lochaline, Kingairloch, Strontian or Tobermory.

 A little about your hosts (Janine and Keith Drew)

-We made the move from Devon in 2016 and are now enjoying all the west coast of Scotland has to offer.
-We have completely renovated the house and are now looking forward to sharing this beautiful home with others who prefer to be off the beaten track, love the coast or wildlife, or have an affinity for outstanding single malt whisky.
-We will be delighted to help you find the best walks, advise on where to see wildlife, arrange a trip to Tobermory on Mull, or just tell you about the most secluded spots on the coastline in which to relax and soak up the scenery – whatever will make your visit truly memorable.
+Keith and Janine made the move from Devon in 2016 and are now enjoying all the west coast of Scotland has to offer.
+The house has been completely renovated and Keith and Janine are now delighted to share their beautiful home with others who prefer to be off the beaten track, love the coast or wildlife, or have an affinity for outstanding single malt whisky.
+They will be delighted to help you find the best walks, advise on where to see wildlife, arrange a trip to Tobermory on Mull, or just tell you about the most secluded spots on the coastline in which to relax and soak up the scenery – whatever will make your visit truly memorable.